bldl/emplace-spidermonkey/README.md

   After we have written a specification, we can build it to render as an HTML file:

     ```sh
-      ecmarkup spec.emu out.html
+    node -e 'fs.mkdirSync("build", { recursive: true })' && ecmarkup --load-biblio @tc39/ecma262-biblio --verbose spec.emu build/out.html --lint-spec
     ```

   In this command:
     * `spec.emu` is the source file where we have written our specification using _Ecmarkup_,
     * `out.html` is the output file, which is an HTML document.
-  To verify that our specification has been built correctly, we can open the [`out.html`](!!!TODO!!!link-to-the-local-file) file in a web browser and visually inspect it.
+  To verify that our specification has been built correctly, we can open the [`out.html`](!!!TODO!!!-add-link-to-specCallbackfn) file in a web browser and visually inspect it.

 Note that you can find the official _Ecmarkup_ user guide [here](https://tc39.es/ecmarkup/).